dart-lang/language/working/2364 - primary constructors/feature-specification.md

 written as `const [C()]`.
-In the examples above, the parameter-and-variable declarations `final int x` and `final int y` are written as `int x` and `int y`, and this is allowed because it would be a compile-time error to omit `final` in an `inline` class, and in a class with a constant constructor.
-In other words, when we see `inline` on the class or `const` on the class name, we know that `final` is implied on all instance variables.
+In the examples above, the parameter-and-variable declarations `final int x` and `final int y` are written as `int x` and `int y`, and this is allowed because it would be a compile-time error to omit `final` in an `extension type`, and in a class with a constant constructor.
+In other words, when we see an `extension type` declaration, or we see `const` on the name of a class, we know that `final` is implied on all instance variables.

 Optional parameters can be declared as usual in a primary constructor, with default values that must be constant as usual: